Procedural security is a process in which managers view the process in a negative aspect to secure sensitive data and remove data vulnerabilities.

 After the identification of sensitive data, you should find the threats for every kind of that information.
 Third-party can be an extensive threat to steal your critical data insider threats that may occur due to lazy employees.

 Evaluate your present protects and figure out what, assuming any, agreement or deficiency exists that might be misused to access your sensitive information.

 Appraise the level of risk associated with each vulnerability:

-Rank the associated risk based on its happening, then calculate its damage that you will experience, and amount of time to recover from this loophole.
+Rank the associated risk based on its happening, then calculate the damage that you will experience, and the amount of time to recover from this loophole.